build-trust/ockam-meetings/README.md

 for the meeting, which can be extended by opening a PR with the topic you wish to have put on the agenda.

-You may send an email to [Paul](paul@ockam.io) to request a calendar invite for meetings, which will include all of the same details as the announcement in this repo.
-Invitations will be sent no later than 2 weeks prior to the next meeting.
+You may send an email to [Matthew Gregory](matt@ockam.io) to request a calendar invite for meetings, which will include all of the same details as the announcement in this repo.

 ### Meetings

 Meetings will follow this rough outline:

 - Introduce attendees
-- Quick status update from Ockam (optional)
+- Quick status update from Ockam
 - Review the agenda, determine if changes are required, and agree on them if any are proposed
 - Walk through the agenda, item by item
 - Determine any action items and/or future agenda topics